Updated: Public health management of cases and contacts associated with COVID-19

 Is the case able to manage their own care?

-Symptomatic and asymptomatic cases should be able to monitor themselves for new or worsening symptoms; take appropriate action as advised by the PHA or their health care provider, including concerning self-care; properly wear a medical mask if available (preferred), or a well-constructed and well-fitting non-medical mask; maintain appropriate personal preventive practices (e.g., maintain proper hygiene practices, clean and disinfect high-touch surfaces, etc.), and isolate away from others.
+Cases should be able to monitor themselves for new or worsening symptoms; take appropriate action as advised by the PHA or their health care provider, including self-care; properly wearing a respirator (or if not available, a well-fitted medical mask) Footnotea; maintaining appropriate individual public health measures (e.g., maintaining proper hygiene practices, clean and disinfect high-touch surfaces, etc.), and isolating away from others.

 A case's ability to manage their own care may be impacted by various factors, including:

-- Social and economic circumstances, such as poverty (e.g., unable to purchase necessary supplies, housing instability, etc.), unstable employment, inflexible working conditions, food insecurity, and domestic violence or abuse;
+- social and economic circumstances, such as lost income or poverty (e.g., unable to purchase necessary supplies, housing instability, etc.), unstable employment, inflexible working conditions, food insecurity, and domestic violence or abuse;

-- Individual skills, abilities and vulnerabilities, such as difficulty reading, speaking, understanding or communicating; physical or psychological difficulty undertaking personal preventive practices; need for assistance with personal or medical care activities or supplies; or need for ongoing supervision.
+- individual skills, abilities and vulnerabilities, such as difficulty reading, speaking, understanding or communicating; physical or psychological difficulty undertaking individual public health measures; need for assistance with personal or medical care activities or supplies; or need for ongoing supervision.
 COVID-19 guidance on considerations for people with disabilities in Canada is available.

-- Social or geographic isolation such as lacking family, friends, or community resources for support Reference 18, or residing in an area with reduced access to services or supports; including mental health and addiction support.
+- social or geographic isolation, such as lacking family, friends, or community resources for support Footnote42, or residing in an area with reduced access to services or supports; including mental health and addiction support, as well as telecommunications access.

-- The ability for the case to access plain-language instructions in the appropriate languages related to proper personal hygiene practices, isolating away from others, self-monitoring for symptoms, and when to seek help.
-Note that male gender cases are more likely to live alone and may be less likely to seek help Reference 19, Reference 20.
+- the ability for the case to access plain-language instructions in the appropriate languages related to proper personal hygiene practices, isolating away from others, self-monitoring for symptoms, and when to seek help.
+Note that male cases are more likely to live alone and may be less likely to seek help Footnote43 Footnote44.

 Does the case require care?
 Is someone available to provide the care?